Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 		- Code restructuring without behavior change -> refactor
 		- New capability -> feat
 		- Bug fix -> fix
-		- Scope inference: if changes are concentrated in a top-level directory, use that as scope (lowercase).
-Otherwise pick a concise, meaningful scope or omit.
+		- Scope inference:
+		  * Primary: if changes are concentrated in a top-level directory, use that as scope (lowercase)
+		  * Enhanced: if repository-analysis provides structured data, consider:
+		    - Use technology names from "technologies" array for tech-specific changes (e.g., "gui", "api", "db")
+		    - Use architectural layer names from "insights" for layered architectures (e.g., "domain", "service", "infra")
+		    - Use component names derived from "importantFiles" patterns for component-specific changes
+		  * Fallback: pick a concise, meaningful scope based on change context or omit

 4. Construct the commit message strictly following the Conventional Commits format:
 	- Header: <type>[optional scope][!]: <description>